Communicating – Cancer Survival Toolbox®

 Communicating means letting someone else know clearly what you think and feel, and also learning what the other person thinks and feels.

-After listening to this Toolbox program, you will be better prepared to:
+After listening to the Toolbox program “Communicating”, you will be better prepared to:

-The Cancer Survival Toolbox is also available for FREE on iTunes.
-Click Here
+- The Cancer Survival Toolbox is available free as a podcast on iTunes.

 A national organization that provides free professional support services to anyone affected by cancer: including people with cancer, caregivers, loved ones and the bereaved.
 Programs—including counseling and support groups, education, financial assistance, and practical help—are provided by professional oncology social workers free of charge.
 Counseling and some materials are available in Spanish.